Luke 13:16 - Being a daughter of Abraham?

 Deliverance for believers?

-Even though Satan bound this woman, Jesus said that she was still "being (a) DAUGHTER (of) ABRAHAM" (Luke 13:16).
+Even though Satan bound this woman, Jesus said that she was still "BEING (a) DAUGHTER (of) ABRAHAM" (Luke 13:16).
 By this claim, Jesus would have meant more than simply her being a physical descendant of ABRAHAM.

 Indeed, in another passage, Jesus said to "Jews" (John 8:31) who were of "(the) seed (of) ABRAHAM" (John 8:37), who were physical descendants of ABRAHAM, that they were not actual children of ABRAHAM in a spiritual sense, as Jesus said to them: "If you-are children (of) ABRAHAM, you-(would)-be-doing the works (of) ABRAHAM" (John 8:39), but instead Jesus said to them: "You are of (your) father the devil" (John 8:44).

-Thus by Jesus calling this "woman having (a) spirit (of) infirmity" (Luke 13:11) "(a) DAUGHTER (of) ABRAHAM" (Luke 13:16), Jesus would have claimed that this woman would have been doing the works of ABRAHAM, being among the spiritual "children (of) ABRAHAM" (John 8:39).
+By Jesus calling this "woman" (Luke 13:11) "(a) DAUGHTER (of) ABRAHAM" (Luke 13:16), Jesus would have claimed that this woman would have been doing the works of ABRAHAM, being among the spiritual "children (of) ABRAHAM" (John 8:39).

-There is another example of someone doing the works of ABRAHAM and thus being a child of ABRAHAM according to Jesus: "Zacchaeus said to the Lord, “Behold, Master — I-am-giving half (of) my possessions (to) the poor.
+There is another example of someone doing the works of ABRAHAM and thus being a child of ABRAHAM according to Jesus: "Zacchaeus said to the Lord, “Behold, Master, I-am-giving half (of) my possessions (to) the poor.
 And if I-extorted anything (from) anyone, I-am-giving-(it)-back fourfold”.
-And Jesus said with-regard-to him that “Today SALVATION came (to) this house, because even he is (a) son (of) ABRAHAM" (Luke 19:8-9).
+And Jesus said with-regard-to him that “Today SALVATION came (to) this house, because even he is (a) SON (OF) ABRAHAM" (Luke 19:8-9).

 Could this principle under the old covenant also apply to believers under the new covenant?